 You work as little or as much as you want and there are no ties to the company you're doing freelance or consulting work for, so you are able to release yourself from the relationship with ease if there is that desire.
 There is no need to bicker with people who are also in your same situation, you just need a professional resume and applying strategies.
 I provide that.

 With remote work on the steady rise and many businesses doing away with the brick and mortar model, there are countless opportunities to find open positions since you no longer have to be in the same location as your Employer.
 There are millions of companies switching to the 100% work-from-home lifestyle and employing people from all over the world to provide them with services.
 My business has been able to assist many of the workforce with their virtual career transitions and journeys with professional resumes.

 You can procure and land as many remote jobs as you can physically handle because you just need a solid resume with the right skills in the right places and the callbacks will be endless.
 The only downside that I relate to about the act of job searching that is annoying is the tedious nature of consistently checking the market since it is ever-changing, but that also means there are ALWAYS jobs up for grabs.
 LinkedIn is my top favorite job search site since they have over 14 million open positions at any given time and the higher paying ones tend to be actively recruiting talent on the platform.

 The way of the now and continual way of the future is teleworking and I am honored to be one of the first Virtual Career Services businesses that caters directly to the needs of the digital nomad community.
 You can work anywhere and be anything your resume says you are.

-Welcome to the virtual future and ride the remote work wave with us.
+Welcome to the virtual future, come ride the remote work wave with us.